Attar: History

+The Persian physician Ibn Sina was the first to derive the attar of flowers and used distillation to do so.

 The earliest recorded mention of the techniques and methods used to produce essential oils is believed to be that of Ibn al-Baitar (1188–1248), an Al-Andalusian (Muslim Iberia) physician, pharmacist and chemist.

 The Egyptians were famous for producing perfumes throughout the ancient world.
 They were formulated from plants and flowers before they could be added to other oils.
 It was later refined and developed by al-Shaykh al-Rais, a renowned physician who made a distinctive type of aromatic product.
-He was referred to as Abi Ali al Sina.
+He was referred to as Abu Ali Sina.
 He was among the first people to come with the technique of distillation of roses and other plant fragrances.
 Liquid perfumes used to be a mixture of oil and crushed herbs until his discovery where he first experimented with roses.

-In Yemen, a special variety of ittar was introduced by Arwa al-Sulayhi, the Yemeni Queen.
-This type of Attar was prepared from mountainous flowers and given as a gift to the monarchs of Arabia.
+In Yemen, a special variety of attar was introduced by Arwa al-Sulayhi, the Yemeni Queen.
+This type of attar was prepared from mountainous flowers and given as a gift to the monarchs of Arabia.

 Abul Fazal Faizee gives another verdict of how Attar was used to making the Mabkhara-incense-burner.
-The barks that were used in Akbar's time according to Faizee were aloe, sandalwood, and cinnamon.
-Animal substances such as myrrh, musk, and anbar were used along with roots of special trees and a few other spices.
-The ruler of Awadh, Ghazi-ud-Din Haidar Shah used to prepare fountains of ittar around his bedroom.
+The barks that were used in Akbar's time, according to Faizee, were aloe, sandalwood, and cinnamon.
+Resins such as myrrh and frankincense, animal substances such as musk and anbar, were used along with roots of special trees and a few other spices.
+The ruler of Awadh, Ghazi-ud-Din Haidar Shah used to prepare fountains of attar around his bedroom.
 These fountains would create a very pleasant fragrant and romantic atmosphere by functioning continuously.

 Uses and types

-Ittars are generally classified based on their perceived effect on the body.
-'Warm' ittars such as musk, amber and kesar (saffron) are used in winter, as they are believed to increase body temperature.
-Likewise, 'cool' ittars such as rose, jasmine, khus, kewda and mogra are used in summers for their perceived cooling effect on the body.
+Attars are generally classified based on their perceived effect on the body.
+'Warm' attars, such as musk, amber and kesar (saffron), are used in winter, as they are believed to increase body temperature.
+Likewise, 'cool' attars, such as rose, jasmine, khus, kewra and mogra, are used in summers for their perceived cooling effect on the body.

-Although ittars are mostly used as a perfume, they are also used for medicinal and aphrodisiacal purposes.
+Although attars are mostly used as a perfume, they are also used for medicinal and aphrodisiacal purposes.

 Musk

-Musk is a class of aromatic compound produced by Moschus moschiferus, a rare species of the male deer found in the Himalayas.
-The substance used in creating musk can only be produced by a mature male Moschus, and the process of acquiring it involves killing the deer.
+Musk is a class of aromatic compound produced by a male Siberian musk deer, a rare species deer found in the Himalayas.
+The substance used in creating musk can be produced only by a mature male musk deer, and the process of acquiring it involves killing the deer.
 As such, its demand has led to the endangerment of most musk deer species, which in turn has aided the rise of synthetic musk, known as 'white musk'.

 Natural musk is commonly mixed with medicines and confectionary.
 Purported medicinal benefits range from working as an antivenom and strengthening organs.